pichim/PES_Board/docs/markdown/line_follower.md

 #### Angular Velocity Controller

 The ``ang_cntrl_fcn()`` function is responsible for calculating the angular velocity of the robot based on the detected angle of the line relative to the robot's orientation.
-This function uses proportional linear and non-linear control to calculate the velocity based on the measured angle.
+This function uses proportional linear and non-linear control law to calculate the velocity based on the measured angle.

 1. Input Parameters:
 - ``Kp``: Proportional gain parameter for angular control.